-The Yukon 1000 is now an annual race.
-Hundreds of teams apply to enter and only 40 teams (80 racers) are successful each year.
+The Yukon 1000 is an annual paddle race.
+Thousands of teams apply to enter and a maximum of 30 teams (60 racers) will race each year.

 The nature of this race makes it truly expeditionary and extreme, therefore we look for people with a general outdoors background and not purely those who have mastered their vessel class.
 This race is in every way about your individual outdoor confidence and ability to survive and self-rescue, as it is about paddling.
 Applicants often fail to gain a place on the race due to their poor due diligence and integrity; this is sadly why we reject far more people than we select.
 Please ensure all application information is accurate and true – this is an insurance requirement as well as a vetting tool.